We ensure best practices and compliance with a dedicated Technology Success Manager

 When should a company add this role?

-When growth increases technology complexity, compliance requirements tighten, recurring issues keep resurfacing, or you need disciplined technical governance to scale smoothly.
+When growth increases technology complexity — adding partners, associates, or providers — when compliance requirements tighten (SOC 2 audits, bar reviews, OCR investigations), when recurring issues keep resurfacing, or when you need disciplined technical governance to scale your firm smoothly.

 What kinds of systems does this role oversee?